dfp-ch/docs/041.fincast/11.concepts/docs.md

 3. EOY Taxes
 4. EOY Rebalancing

-Bookings in phase 1 to 3 are either
-* __contractually fixed__ flows, f.ex. contribution to an insurance-linked pillar 3a product (where payment is mandatory), or payout of a pillar 3a account at the end of the savings period
+So far bookings in phase 1 to 3 are __contractually fixed__ flows, f.ex. contribution to an insurance-linked pillar 3a product (where payment is mandatory), or payout of a pillar 3a account at the end of the savings period.

-* or __individual discretionary and "manual"__ bookings, f.ex. "buying a house" or "payment into my pillar 2 account" (through goals or measures)
+However, there is another category of bookings in phase 1, __"manual", discretionary__ bookings, f.ex. "buying a house" or "payment into my pillar 2 account" (through goals or measures).

-In contrast, in phase 4 __EOY Rebalancing__, we do __automatic but voluntary__ rebalancing of holdings.
+In phase 4 __EOY Rebalancing__, we do __"automatic", discretionary__ rebalancing of holdings.
 This is done in 4 steps, but depends on whether we have a positive or negative free cashflow in the year (see below):
-1. unconditional transfers (f.ex. "transfer the yearly max amout to my 3a account")
+1. unconditional, repeated, discretionary transfers (f.ex. "transfer the yearly max amout to my 3a account")
-2. ensure minimum liquidity on internalCash (f.ex.
-3 months of expenses)
+2. determine whether we have a positive or negative free cashflow in the year (internalCash[12] > internalCash[0])
 3. handle liquidity overflow or shortfall:
-   * distribute positive free cashflow to "buffer assets"
+   * distribute positive free cashflow according to rules (see below)
-   * cover negative cashflow from "buffer assets"
+   * cover negative cashflow from "buffer holdings"
-4. rebalance the "buffer assets"
+4. rebalance internalCash (to minimum liquidity, f.ex.
+3 months of expenses) and "buffer holdings"

-If there is a __positive free cashflow__ in the year (i.e. when we exceed the minimum cash balance on internalCash), we can distribute this free cashflow to certain other holdings, sequentially, in an absolute or relative way:
+If there is a __positive free cashflow__ in the year (i.e. when we exceed the minimum cash balance on internalCash), we can distribute this free cashflow to other holdings according to rules, sequentially, in an absolute or relative way:
 * "up to CHF 5000 to my Whisky collection", ...
-* "then 10%, capped by yearly max, to my 3a account"
+* "10%, capped by yearly max, to my 3a account"
-* the rest to my investment account / "buffer assets"
+* the rest to my investment account / "buffer holdings"

-If there is a __negative cashflow__ in the year (i.e. when we fall below the minimum cash balance on internalCash), we need to cover from the buffer assets.
+If there is a __negative cashflow__ in the year (i.e. when we fall below the minimum cash balance on internalCash), we need to cover from the buffer holdings.

-After the cashflow based distribution or collection, we can do a __rebalancing__ of the buffer assets in a relative way:
+After the cashflow based distribution or collection, we can do a __rebalancing__ of the internal cash and the buffer holdings:
+* make sure internal cash balance is at minimum level, as long as buffer holdings are available
-* rebalance my defensive and my aggressive investment account to 75/25
+* rebalance buffer holdings, f.ex. rebalance defensive and aggressive investment accounts to 75/25

+What do we need:
+Static data:
+* mark "bucket investments" (product type in domain model, explicit list in fincast)
+* mark "buffer holdings" with their respective weights (domain model: every non-bucket investment; fincast: currently handle like internal cash, just one holding)

+For discretionary manual bookings:
+* a list of discretionary bookings (at [date], [amount] | [percentage of fromHolding], [fromHolding], [toHolding]). fromHolding can be a bucket (which implies it is linked to a goal or concern), here you can specify either percentage or a fixed amount. otherwise fromHolding can be empty, which means it is internalCash and you can only specify a fixed amount.

+For EOY rebalancing:
+* a list of yearly unconditional bookings ([amount], [fromHolding], [toHolding], [startDate]-[endDate]) (fromHolding can be empty, in which case it is internalCash)
+* at this point, yearly profit is calculated, and we can use it for the following:
+* a list of yearly profit-based bookings ([amount], [toHolding], [startDate]-[endDate]) (fromHolding is always internalCash, amount can be a percentage of yearly profit or absolute, they will be sequentially honored until yearly profit is exhausted)
+* the minimum liquidity level (f.ex.
+3 months of expenses)
+* a percentag allocation if the buffer holdings are more than one holding (f.ex.
+75/25 for defensive/aggressive)